-Economic growth assumptions for the short to medium term are based largely on those prepared by the OECD, IMF and World Bank.
+Economic growth assumptions for the short to medium term are are broadly consistent with the latest assessments from the IMF.
 Over the long term, growth in each WEM region is assumed to converge to an annual long-term rate.
 This is dependent on demographic and productivity trends, macroeconomic conditions and the pace of technological change.